imixs/imixs-cloud/README.md

 <img src="./doc/images/imixs-cloud-architecture.png" />

-For a quick setup you need at least a Debian 11 (Bullseye) server with a public Internet address and a user with sudo privileges.
+For a quick setup you need at least a Debian 12 (Bookworm) server with a public Internet address and a user with sudo privileges.
 All configuration files and scripts are provided in this git repository.
 You can clone the repository or just copy what you need.

 **Note:** You will find a detailed installation guide in the [setup section](doc/SETUP.md).